Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 We show in Fig.~\ref{fig-5} the dimuon rapidity distribution for $10^8$ events, where the events are showered with HERWIG 6.5.

 For the ISR (see the green (light shade) ratio plot) we see non-flat modulations at the per cent level while for the IFI (see the violet (light dark shade) ratio plot) and for the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) we have at most fractional per mille level modulations.
 The ISR should definitely be taken into account by per mille level studies.
 A more conservative strategy would to take all three effects account in per mille level precision estimates.
+When we repeat the calculations (see the Appendix, Fig.~\ref{fig-12}) for the PDG~\cite{PDG:2016} quark mass values we see similar size effects, with a per mille level enhancement of the ISR effect.

 We turn next in Fig.~\ref{fig-6} to the total photon multiplicity distribution for photons with energy $>$ 1 GeV, for $10^8$ events which were showered by HERWIG 6.5.